taiwangoldcard/website/content/community.md

 <img style="float:left; padding: 10px" width="200px" height="200px" src="/images/goldies/tom.png" />

-**Backround**: I am an expert in distributed systems (got my start in famous particle physics experiments) and used to manage one of the largest Open Source user communities in the world.
+**Background**: I am an expert in distributed systems (got my start in famous particle physics experiments) and used to manage one of the largest Open Source user communities in the world.

 **Why Taiwan?**: In a previous job, Taipei was the Asia-Pacific regional center.
 I was coming here a lot for conferences, built up a friendship network, got to know the daily life and had a strong feeling that I could live here.
 When I got a job where I could choose to live anywhere in the world, I moved and haven't looked back!